Bangko Sentral ng Pilipinas: Present

-In accordance with a provision in the 1987 Constitution, President Fidel V. Ramos signed Republic Act No. 7653, otherwise known as the New Central Bank Act, into law on June 14, 1993.
-The law provides for the establishment of an independent monetary authority to be known as the “Bangko Sentral ng Pilipinas”, its primary objective being the maintenance of price stability.
-This objective was only implied in the old Central Bank charter.
+In accordance with this provision, President Fidel V. Ramos signed Republic Act No. 7653, otherwise known as The New Central Bank Act, into law on June 14, 1993.
+Taking on the reins of the bankrupt Central Bank, the new law provided for the establishment of an independent monetary authority to be known as the "Bangko Sentral ng Pilipinas", with its primary objective being the maintenance of price stability, which was previously only implied in the old Central Bank charter.
 The law also gives the Bangko Sentral fiscal and administrative autonomy which the old Central Bank did not have.
 On July 3, 1993, the New Central Bank Act took effect.

 On the evening of September 26, 2012, a Wednesday, the BSP website was hacked by a group named Anonymous Philippines in a protest against the recently passed Cybercrime Prevention Act of 2012.
 The website was promptly restored in the early hours of the following day.

 On April 23, 2013, The Asian Banker named the BSP as the Best Macroeconomic Regulator in the Asia-Pacific Region for 2013 in The Asian Banker Leadership Achievement Awards in Jakarta, Indonesia.
-The BSP was cited as a “good, strong, and fair-minded regulator.”
+The BSP was cited as a "good, strong, and fair-minded regulator."
 About a month later, the BSP was given the country award by the Child and Youth Finance International in its 2013 International Summit in Istanbul, Turkey, in recognition of its initiative to integrate financial literacy education into the Philippine elementary school curriculum.
-In 2021 Proto deployed the BSP Online Buddy (BOB) chatbot as a replacement for the manual process, enabling consumers to seek financial misconduct recourse regardless of geography, gender, income status or education level.
+In 2019, President Rodrigo Duterte signed R.A.
+11211, further increasing the Bank's capitalization to ₱200 billion.

+Project Nexus

+The Bank for International Settlements signed an agreement with Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, and the Reserve Bank of India on 30 June 2024 as founding member of Project Nexus, a multilateral international initiative to enable retail cross-border payments.
+Bank Indonesia involved as a special observer.
+The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.